-SECTION 207.
+SECTION 206.
 Economic Development.

-- A. Economic Development Opportunities.
+A. Economic Development Opportunities.
 The City is centrally located at the junction of major freeway corridors with excellent access to Downtown Los Angeles, the West Los Angeles economic hub and the Pacific Rim hub of the Los Angeles/Long Beach port system, one of the largest trading centers in the world, with the highest volume in the United States.
 Carson was originally seen as an excellent location for large scale industrial projects like Shell and Tesoro Refineries and major warehousing and logistics operations.
 However, prior to incorporation and in the post second world war housing boom, Carson became a site for county landfills and various disfavored uses.
-The extensive landfill areas have left major sites needing cleanup that are also available for economic development.
-Accordingly, the city's location, major industries and employers, and significant undeveloped properties give it special development opportunities. - B. Constraints.
-The City has found that its previous redevelopment program, which was dissolved pursuant to state law, was essential to redeveloping its many vacant, contaminated, and blighted parcels scarred by decades of oil and gas production, refuse dumps and landfills, auto dismantling centers, and other similar uses.
-Other constraints have included: (i) being a low property tax city with its property taxes reallocated to other agencies; (ii) critical undeveloped infrastructure; (iii) the existence of wells and other oil and gas pipelines, tanks and facilities, both active and inactive, which must be removed for development or incorporated into any development plan; and (iv) facility-related contamination requiring significant remediation costs under current environmental and health and safety standards.
-It is the objective of the City of Carson to design and implement a local program, within the authority under this Charter, to accomplish the City's economic develop purposes. - C. Economic Development Powers.
+The extensive landfill areas have left major sites needing cleanup that are presently unavailable for economic development.
+Accordingly, given the City's great location, major industries and employers, and the significant undeveloped properties, this presents special development opportunities for Carson that may be promoted by this Charter.

+B. Constraints.
+The City has found that its previous redevelopment program, which was dissolved pursuant to state law, was essential to redeveloping many vacant, contaminated, and blighted parcels scarred by decades of misuse, refuse dumps and landfills, auto dismantling centers, and other similar uses.
+Other constraints have included: (i) being a low property tax city with its property taxes being reallocated to other public agencies in greater proportion than other cities; (ii) critical undeveloped infrastructure; and (iii) contamination requiring significant remediation under current environmental and health and safety standards.
+It is the objective of the City of Carson to design and implement a local program within the authority under this Charter to accomplish the City's economic development purposes.

+C. Economic Development Powers.
 It is a significant goal of adopting this Charter to allow the City to pursue economic development to the maximum degree permitted by the California Constitution.
-To this end for purposes of eliminating blight, encouraging private investment, providing public infrastructure, and causing the development and redevelopment of property, the City shall have the powers enumerated herein:
+To this end for purposes of eliminating blight, encouraging private investment, providing public infrastructure, and causing the development and redevelopment of property, the City shall have the powers enumerated herein.